abhanjac/box_detection_with_realsense/README.md

 ### Stage 2:
 When the box is nearer to the camera, the claws will be obstructing parts of the box.
 But it is already known at which pixels the claws are visible.
 So the pixels for the claws are replaced by the other surrounding background pixels to that the overall frame has no visible claws and only the box and the background are visible.
-The following figure shows the original frame and the processed frame with the claws removed.
+The following figure shows the **original frame** (left) and the processed frame with the claws removed.
 This frame will be used for further processing.
-This frame will be referred to as **modified rgb frame** from now onwards.
+This frame will be referred to as **modified rgb frame** (right) from now onwards.

 ![original_rgb_frame](images/original_rgb_frame.png)
 ![modified_rgb_frame1](images/modified_rgb_frame1.png)

 ### Stage 3:
 The modified rgb frames from stage 2, (claws removed) are then subjected to edge detection and all the contours from these edges are found out.
-This **contour frame** is shown below.
+This **contour frame** (top right) is shown below.
 These contours are then filtered based on their size and area so that most of the unwanted contours get removed.
-This will be called **filtered contour frame**.
+This will be called **filtered contour frame** (bottom left).
 This filtered contour frame is also shown which includes the contour of the box and some other similar contours.
 These contours are then drawn as filled blocks in a new frame to create a mask.
-This will be called **contour mask**.
+This will be called **contour mask** (bottom right).

 ![modified_rgb_frame](images/modified_rgb_frame.png)
 ![contour_frame](images/contour_frame.png)